mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 ImageNet is widely used for benchmarking image classification models.
 It contains 14 million images in more than 20 000 categories.

-One way to get the data would be to go for [the whole dataset](http://academictorrents.com/collection/imagenet-lsvrc-2015).
+One way to get the data would be to go for the [ImageNet LSVRC 2012 dataset](http://academictorrents.com/collection/imagenet-lsvrc-2015) which is a 1000-class selection of the whole ImageNet and contains 1.28 million images.

-But I did not necessarily want nor need to download 150GB of data with images in every of the 20 000 classes.
-For prototyping and testing purposes smaller subsets of the dataset would be enough, for examplem, a dataset of 100 classes.
+But I did not necessarily want nor need to download 150GB of data with images in 1000 classes.
+For prototyping and testing purposes smaller subsets of the dataset would be enough, for example, a dataset of 100 classes.

 The ImageNet project does not own any of the images but they provide URL list for every image through the [API](http://image-net.org/download-API) [or in one file](http://image-net.org/download-imageurls).